Lucyjpjones/lj-fscr/testing.md

 **27. Add a product/programme**

 When logged in as the admin user, the user has the option of 'product management' and 'programme management' when clicking on the profile icon on the main site header.
 After clicking the link they are directed to a page displayed with a form to enter all the information needed to add a new product/programme.
-Once the user has finished adding the product/programme deatils they can click 'add product'/'add programme' and will be redirected to the product/programme detail page for the new item.
+Once the user has finished adding the product/programme details they can click 'add product'/'add programme' and will be redirected to the product/programme detail page for the new item.

 <img src="media/us-27.png">

 **28. Edit/Update a product/programme**

 When logged in as admin user, the user has an edit button displayed under each product/programme card on the products/programmes page, as well as on each product/programme detail page.
-After clicking 'edit' from either view the user is directed to the edit product/programme page which is a pre-filled out form allowing the fields to be ammended manually from the site.
+After clicking 'edit' from either view the user is directed to the edit product/programme page which is a pre-filled out form allowing the fields to be amended manually from the site.
 Once the user has finished with their edits they can click 'update information' and the new product/programme information will be saved, and they will be redirected back to the product/programme detail page.

 <img src="media/us-28.png">